Elvisthegreat/Guess-The-Number/README.md

 ##### Google
 * Was used as the same as miscrosoft bing.
 I was used to know how make some structure of the game
 * Was used to search out some code's

+### Other websites/tools used
+- [GitHub](https://github.com/) was used for saving and storing files.
+- [GitPod](https://www.gitpod.io/) was the IDE used for writing code.
+- [Heroku](https://www.heroku.com/) was used as the deploying platform for this site.

 ## Testing
 #### Bugs